Lauren Dummit-Schock Lauren Dummit-Schock

 Hope When EMDR Feels Stalled

 This is the exact moment cognitive interweaves were designed for.
-With the right intervention, your brain can access new meaning.
+With the proper intervention, your brain can access new meaning.
 The loop can become a pathway.
 The stuckness can become movement.

 Why Choose Embodied Wellness and Recovery?